Table of Contents:

 Richard Sampson and Thomas Boleyn were sent to the Spanish court and Sampson was to remain there some years as a resident ambassador, his companion changing from time to time (DNB00).
 Wolsey sent them a new cipher because Spinelly's had fallen into too many hands.

-While use of diplomatic cipher during the reign of Henry VII appears to be limited to the very last years, cipher was already in routine use in the first years of the reign of Henry VIII.
+While use of diplomatic cipher during the reign of Henry VII appears to be limited to the very last years, cipher was already in routine use by several persons in the first years of the reign of Henry VIII.